nus-cs2103-AY2122S1/tp/docs/team/huizhuansam.md

 * **New Feature**: Data encryption.
     * What it does: Secures data by encrypting files with a user-supplied password.
     * Justification: Marketers handle sensitive personal information of their leads.
-Adding a layer of security to protect against unauthorised users and data leaks will give users peace of mind.
+Adding a layer of security to protect against unauthorised users and data leaks will give users a peace of mind.
     * Highlights: The encryption algorithm used is AES-256.
     * Credits: [Encrypting and Decrypting Files in Java](https://www.baeldung.com/java-cipher-input-output-stream) by Baeldung.
 Adapted and modified.